-It's my second time facing an infrared yoga class, so I feel more prepared and know what to expect from the intense heat.
+Facing an infrared yoga class for the second time now, I feel more prepared and know what to expect from the intense heat.
 However, thanks to the humidifier and occasional pockets of cool air, I didn't find myself as depleted by the heat this time around.
 Even still, I had likely burned a ton of calories in the 60-minute class and thoroughly detoxified my body.
 I left feeling happily exhausted and refreshed as if someone had picked me up and rung me out like a sponge in the best way.

 How Infrared Yoga Works

 According to Olivia Doneff, creative director of Sweatheory, far-infrared heating systems don't emit UV rays like the sun, but they do provide the same type of warmth you'd experience from being outside on a sunny day.
 Unlike traditional hot yoga studios that use forced air systems to blow pockets of hot air, the infrared lights distribute heat evenly throughout the space.

 The main benefits of infrared yoga revolve around the detoxification and purification of the body.
 "You're getting a big detox, a really different detox than you'll feel in a hot yoga studio," Doneff says.
 She also points to skin purification and muscle and joint rejuvenation as additional benefits of the far-infrared heat system.